NaishengZhang/book-recommendation-system/README.md

   - *Exploration*: use the learned representation to develop a visualization of the items and users, e.g., using T-SNE or UMAP.
 The visualization should somehow integrate additional information (features, metadata, or genre tags) to illustrate how items are distributed in the learned space.

 You are welcome to propose your own extension ideas, but they must be submitted in writing and approved by the course staff (Brian, Jack, or Junge) by 2020-05-01 at the latest.
 If you want to propose an extension, please get in contact as soon as possible so that we have sufficient time to consider and approve the idea.

-# What to turn in

-In addition to all of your code, produce a final report (not to exceed 4 pages), describing your implementation, evaluation results, and extensions.
-Your report should clearly identify the contributions of each member of your group.
-If any additional software components were required in your project, your choices should be described and well motivated here.

-Include a PDF copy of your report in the github repository along with your code submission.

-Any additional software components should be documented with installation instructions.

-# Checklist

-It will be helpful to commit your work in progress to the repository.
-Toward this end, we recommend the following loose timeline:

-- [ ] 2020/04/16: working local implementation on a subset of the data
-- [ ] 2020/04/23: baseline model implementation
-- [ ] 2019/04/30: select extension(s)
-- [ ] 2020/05/07: begin write-up
-- [ ] 2019/05/11: final project submission (NO EXTENSIONS PAST THIS DATE)